Field & Stone emblemFIELD & STONE

 • BLM free public collecting area — personal-use quantities.

-• Nearby private mines (fee dig) offer richer ground and red/schiller material.
+• Nearby private mines (fee dig) offer richer ground and the best red & schiller material.

-• Remote & hot — carry water, fuel and a spare tire.
+• Remote & hot — carry water, fuel and a spare tire; fill your holes.

 Field tip.
-Surface-hunt in early morning or late afternoon — low-angle light makes sunstone flash against the dull desert floor.
+Surface-hunt in early morning or late afternoon — low-angle light makes sunstone flash against the dull desert floor, and the coppery schiller only lights up when a stone is turned toward the sun.

 Plan your trip

-Pair this with the wider Oregon rockhounding guide, and read collecting ethics & the law before you go.
+Pair this with the wider Oregon rockhounding guide — Oregon also offers world-class obsidian at Glass Butte.
+Read collecting ethics & the law before you go.

 Want cut Oregon sunstone?